-“Winter is coming…” And along with it, all kinds of road dangers and car troubles.
-Many motorists consider October as car care month.
-The perfect timing for a car tune-up to keep it in shape and face winter avoiding any breakdowns.
+“Winter is coming…” Yes, again.
+And along with it, all kinds of road dangers and car troubles.
+Now is the final time for a car tune-up to keep it in shape and face winter avoiding any breakdowns.

 Nonetheless, if you missed fall car care, you are still in time to protect your car from the nasty weather and the always harmful salty roads.
 In fact, even if your car is in optimal conditions, road salt can have damaging irreversible effects on your cars interior and exterior.